TerexitariusStomp/onchaincommunitycurrency/stablecoin/README.md

 - Issuance policy: The amount of Caiana (CANA) minted corresponds to BRL reserves held in a bank account and is evidenced publicly.
 - Public statement evidencing BRL reserves supporting Caiana: https://celo.blockscout.com/address/0x15ffACd88539aFa123AD4707e28f6Bc3A7DBBad7?tab=txs
-  - This Blockscout page provides transparent on-chain activity (mints/burns/transfers).
-Mint and burn events reflect adjustments based on the BRL reserves backing Caiana.
+  - This is statements for the last 3 weeks of reals backing the Caianas.

 ## Contract Addresses